- What is the ePrivacy Regulation?

 In section 20a, it is recommended that service providers create a technical solution so end-users may readily consent to certain types of cookie tracking as part of a "whitelist” process.
 One provision of this fast-track consent process would also include a method for users to easily withdraw consent at any time.

 Revised consent process for IoT devices.
-There are some common sense changes proposed in the ePR pertaining to consent and IoT devices, for example, a user logging into an IoT app to adjust their lighting or thermostat.
+There are some common-sense changes proposed in the ePR about consent and IoT devices, for example, a user logging into an IoT app to adjust their lighting or thermostat.
 Should they need to go through the consent process as regularly as someone accessing a website for the first time?
 Could this form of implied consent be an exception to the previous consensus that all forms of consent must be explicit?

 Privacy regulations on IoT and OTT services.
 The latest ePrivacy Regulation draft expands its scope to include over-the-top (OTT) services such as instant messaging, VoIP (voice over internet protocol), and even network-connected IoT (internet of things) devices such as Amazon's Alexa, Google Assistant, and Apple Home.